jeffskinnerbox/jeffskinnerbox.github.io/content/ideas/cheatsheet-vagrant.md

 - `vagrant box outdated`          -- check for updates vagrant box update
 - `vagrant boxes remove <name>`   -- deletes a box from the machine (e.g. `vagrant box remove ubuntu/bionic64` or `vagrant box remove ubuntu/disco64 --box-version=20191204.0.0`)
 - `vagrant package`               -- packages a running virtualbox env in a reusable box
+- `vagrant box update`            -- updates the box for the current Vagrant environment if there are updates available

 # Saving Progress
 -`vagrant snapshot save [options] [vm-name] <name>` -- vm-name is often `default`.
 Allows us to save so that we can rollback at a later time